-- 3.17 Any damages are to be either vacublasted or disced to the required standard.
-All damages are then to be touched up with the correct coating system - 3.1.3 Finished tanks must be subjected to a seawater or freshwater test to highlight pinholes/irregularities in the tank coating which have not been identified by normal visual inspection.
-This may be carried out either by: - a) full ballasting of the tank for at least 24 hours. - b) seawater re-circulation using the tank washing system for at least 48 hours.
-If freshwater is used the test duration must be doubled.
+- 3.16 Any areas of under thickness are to be brought up to the minimum thickness specified. - 3.17 Any damages are to be either vacublasted or disced to the required standard.
+All damages are then to be touched up with the correct coating system - 3.18 Finished tanks must be subjected to a seawater or freshwater test to highlight pinholes/irregularities in the tank coating which have not been identified by normal visual inspection.
+This may be carried out either by: - a) Full ballasting of the tank.
+After de-ballasting, the tank should remain closed up for at least 48 hours. - b) Seawater re-circulation using the tank washing system.
+A minimum of 2 full cycles is to be run and the tank then left closed up for at least 48 hours.
+If fresh water is used the test duration should be doubled.

-The minimum curing period prior to water testing is shown below:
+The minimum curing period prior to water testing is 4 days at all temperatures.